Trekkin Weka

 Some serious dessert out there

-A brief climb leads to camp about 700m from the highway.
-We’ve now completed 10% of the PCT, I can practically taste the maple syrup already.
-I find a fantastic flat spot on the ridge and get set for an early night.
+A brief climb led to camp about 700m from the highway.
+I’d now completed 10% of the PCT, and could practically taste the maple syrup already.
+I found a fantastic flat spot on the ridge and got set for an early night.
 Tomorrow we head into the town of Big Bear.

 Camp for the night